Two-spinon effects on the thermal Tonks-Girardeau gas: The two-spinon program

 \section{The two-spinon program}

 Now let us describe how to organize the form factors in terms of two-spinon excitation.
 The basic idea of the two-spinon is to consider two type II excitations on top of the $(N+1)$-particle state, which we denote by $\bfbm$.
+Differently from the zero-temperature system, where the holes are punched over the Fermi-sea structure of rapidities distribution, here we employ the two-spinon procedure over a representative thermal state, whose rapidities distribution will be discussed in Sec. \ref{sec.discretisation}.

 Following the two-spinon procedure to organize the form factors in terms of two spinon excitations dressed with $m$ particle-hole pairs from \cite{Panfil_2021}, we have

 where we introduce the dot product